Curtin hosts remote community students’ visit to Perth

 Australia’s national science agency, CSIRO, arranged the reciprocal partnership through its STEM Professionals in Schools program.
-The partnership is supported by Curtin University including Head of the School of Earth and Planetary Sciences Professor Ian Fitzsimons, the WA Department of Education and the Pia Wadjarri Remote Community School, located about 330km north-east of Geraldton.
+The partnership is supported by Curtin University, including support from the School of Earth and Planetary Sciences and EDRG, the WA Department of Education and the Pia Wadjarri Remote Community School, located about 330km north-east of Geraldton.

 The students were in Perth between 12-16 Sept.
 2022 learning about geology, radio astronomy, space exploration, meteorites, the planets and supercomputers, as well as visiting Scitech and Curtin’s Centre for Aboriginal Studies.

 CSIRO’s Murchison Radio-astronomy Observatory (MRO) on Wajarri Country is home to world-class radio telescopes including the Murchison Widefield Array, a precursor to the SKA project – a global initiative to build the world’s largest radio telescopes.
 The SKA-Low Telescope will be constructed at the MRO over the next decade.

 Lead researcher Dr Luc Doucet, from the Earth Dynamics Research Group at Curtin University, said the program blended Indigenous cultural knowledge with scientific thinking and the Australian curriculum.

 “The Wajarri people are the custodians of the oldest rocks on Earth that are widely studied by Curtin scientists,” Dr Doucet said.